cnmy-ro/ethica/README.md

 - Scholia and the references therein are ignored in the logical graph
 - TODO:
 	- [ ] add logical graph and text for parts 4 and 5
+	- [ ] nicely display text in the map
 	- [ ] add text for all corollaries
 	- [ ] add proof chain feature